BiscuitOS/Kernel/tools/testcase/mmu/README.md

   IA-32 processors can be paged (transparently) when they are run in virtual-8086 mode.

+### Segmentation

+  See segmentation/README.md

+### Paging

+  See paging/README.md

+### ACCESS RIGHT

+  See right/README.md

 ### File list

   * Segmentation

     The segmentation mechanism on IA-32 architecture.
 More Segmentation refer `segmentation/README.md`

+  * Paging

+    The paging mechanism on IA-32 architecture.
+More Paging refer `paging/README.md`

   * logic